imagej/imagej.github.io/pages/2016-12-20_-_Fiji_+_KNIP_hackathon.md

 ### JeanYvesTinevez

-  - With , worked on Mastodon/TrackMate3, in particular view colouring by numerical features calculated on a model.
+  - With {% include Person content="Pietzsch" %}, worked on
+    Mastodon/TrackMate3, in particular view colouring by numerical features calculated on a model.
-  - With ,extended the [MaMuT](MaMuT "wikilink") so that it can be used for 2D over time properly.
+  - With {% include Person content="Pietzsch" %},extended the
+    [MaMuT](MaMuT "wikilink") so that it can be used for 2D over time properly.

 ### Christian Dietz